We use cookies to provide the best site experience.

 Sandbox: a step forward to the financial market's liberalisation

 Not long ago, the regulation of the financial market in Switzerland has changed significantly.
 Amongst others, such innovation as sandbox was introduced in 2017.
 Activity, which now falls under the sandbox, previously was subject to the banking license requirements.
+This shift is particularly relevant for entrepreneurs interested in registering a company in Switzerland, as the sandbox simplifies entry into the financial sector without immediate regulatory burdens.
 The exemption aims to facilitate innovative business models, FINMA claims.
 The meaning of sandbox, its peculiarities and requirements for obtaining are discussed below.

 What is sandbox?